Do you frequently glance around the room, only feel like people staring right at you?

 If people notice something in you, then they’re going to stare until they work it out.

-They are essentially trying to place you, and often don’t even realise they are doing it.
+They are essentially trying to place you, and often don’t even realize they are doing it.

 People get lost in their own thoughts, trying to work out if they know you, or you simply remind them of someone.
 And if so, who!